shakacode/react_on_rails/README.md

   ```
 + *Server-Side Rendering:*

-  If you are server rendering, `serverRegistration.jsx` will have this.
+  If you are server rendering, `server.jsx` will have this.
 Note, you might be initializing HelloWorld with version specialized for server rendering.

   ```javascript
   import HelloWorld from '../components/HelloWorld';